 7 Everyday Tips for Whiter Teeth

-- Cut out the stain-causing food.Some of the biggest culprits for stained teeth are the foods we eat or drink.
-Typically, anything with a dark color will likely affect your teeth.
+- Cut out the stain-causing food.
+For whiter teeth, consider the foods you eat.
+Change in tooth color occurs mainly due to food and drink.
+Typically, anything with a dark color will affect your teeth.
 These include things like coffee, red wine, and even dark sodas and juices.
-If you can’t bear to do away with these things completely, be sure to brush immediately afterwards, and consider using an over-the-counter bleaching kit or a teeth whitening procedure from your dentist.
+If you can’t bear to do away with these things completely, be sure to brush immediately afterward, and consider using an over-the-counter bleaching kit or a teeth whitening procedure from your dentist.

 Share This Story, Choose Your Platform!